• Skip to primary navigation

 • Marinated Beef - Remove the meat from the marinade and then pat dry with a kitchen towel.
 Strain the marinade and discard the vegetables and herbs, reserving the liquid.

-• Vegetables - All you need is roughly chopped onions, carrots and some small shallots or button onions.
+• Vegetables - All you need is roughly chopped onions, carrots, and some small shallots or button onions.

-• Aromatics - Traditionally bay leaves, thyme, finely chopped garlic and freshly ground pepper are used for this French stew.
+• Aromatics - Traditionally bay leaves, thyme, finely chopped garlic, and freshly ground pepper are used for this French stew.

-Ingredients for the garnish
+Ingredients for the beef Bourguignon garnish

 • Mushrooms - You can use any mushrooms you like or you have in hand.